adamgilroy22/happy-dog-cafe/TESTING.md

 ### Cross-browser Testing
 After publishing the site through Github pages, I have tested it on Chrome, Firefox and Edge.
 The site has loaded perfectly and had no issues across all browsers.

+- Chrome

+- Firefox

+- Edge

 ### Compatability and Responsiveness Testing
-I have tested the site on multiple devices such as my desktop monitor, Dell 2-in-1 16" laptop, OnePlus 8t Android smartphone, Apple iPhone 13 and Apple iPad.
+I have tested the site on multiple devices such as my desktop monitor, Dell 2-in-1 16" laptop, OnePlus 8t Android smartphone, Apple iPhone and Apple iPad.
 The site loaded and ran smoothly on all devices and content adjusted as expected for each screen size.

+- Dell Laptop

+- OnePlus 8t Smartphone

+- Apple iPhone

+- Apple iPad

 ### Validator Testing